YouTube restores Donald Trump's channel | Politics

 YouTube restores Donald Trump's channel

-The former president has yet to post on the Meta-owned platforms or Twitter.
-Instead he has stuck to Truth Social, the platform he founded in late 2021, where he has nearly 5 million followers.
-Opponents of Trump's return point to his messages on Truth Social as evidence that he still poses the same risk that led various social media platforms to suspend him before.
+But the former president is yet to make a post on the Meta-owned platforms or Twitter.
+Instead he has stuck to his Truth Social platform, the social media platform he founded in late 2021, where he has nearly 5 million followers.
+Opponents of Trump's return point to the messages he has posted on Truth Social as evidence that he continues to pose the same risk that led various social media platforms to suspend him in the first place.

-Trump also faces a $250 million civil fraud lawsuit brought by New York state, alleging a decade-long scheme to manipulate more than 200 asset valuations and Trump's net worth, to win better terms from banks and insurers.
-Trump has called the suit a witch hunt.
-On Friday, some users rushed to the comments section on Trump's last YouTube video, which was posted two years ago.

-"Wanted to be the first to welcome you back.
-Let's do this!" one user commented.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)